A simple certifying algorithm for 3-edge-connectivity: Introduction

 In this paper, we address the 3-edge-connectivity problem which has applications in a wide variety of areas~\cite{Ch14,Con11,Co06,De06,LT13,Pa10}.
 A number of linear-time algorithms had been proposed~\cite{GI91,NI92,TWO92,T07,T09}.
 However, none of them is certifying.
 Recently, Mehlhorn, Neumann and Schmidt~\cite{MNS17} presented a linear-time certifying algorithm for testing 3-edge-connectivity.
 Their algorithm returns a Mader construction sequence as a positive certificate if the graph is 3-edge-connected and returns a cut-pair as a negative certificate otherwise.
 The key idea underlying their algorithm is as follows.

-Given an undirected graph.
-If the graph is not 2-edge-connected, it is first decomposed into a collection of 2-edge-connected components.
-Then, for each 2-edge-connected component $G=(V,E)$, the algorithm first makes one pass over $G$ to decompose $G$ into a collection of chains, $C_1, C_2, \ldots, C_{|E|-|V|+1}$, which are cycles or paths.
+Given a 2-edge-connected undirected graph $G=(V,E)$, the algorithm first makes one pass over $G$ to decompose $G$ into a collection of chains, $C_1, C_2, \ldots, C_{|E|-|V|+1}$, which are cycles or paths.
 Then, starting from the graph $G_c$ which is a $K_2^3$-subdivision consisting of $C_1$ and $C_2$, the remaining chains are added one at a time to $G_c$ to generate a Mader construction sequence for $G$.
 The chains are classified as \emph{interlacing} or \emph{nested}.
 An interlacing chain can be added immediately to the current $G_c$ if its terminating vertices are in $G_c$.
 Each nested chain is combined with a group of chains to form a segment so that once the chain is added to the current $G_c$, the remaining chains in the segment become interlacing and can also be added.
-The algorithm proceeds as follows: for each chain $C_i, 1 \le i \le |E|-|V|+1$, the set of chains whose starting end-vertex is on $C_i$ are determined and all the interlacing chains that can be added into the current $G_c$ are added.
+The algorithm proceeds in phases.
+In Phase $i, 1 \le i \le |E|-|V|+1$, the set of chains whose starting end-vertex is on $C_i$ are determined and all the interlacing chains that can be added into the current $G_c$ are added.
 For the segments that are determined by nested chains, a correct order to add them to the current $G_c$ is to be determined.
-This is accomplished by reducing the problem to a problem on intervals based on the notion of overlap graph and a method of Olariu and Zomaya~\cite{OZ96} for finding a spanning forest in the overlap graph.
-The ordering exists if and only if the spanning forest is a spanning tree.
-Mehlhom et al. also presented an algorithm for generating a cactus representation of the cut-pairs if $G$ is not 3-edge-connected.
+This is achieved by reducing the problem to a problem on intervals based on the notion of overlap graph as follows:

+First an overlap graph based on the segments is generated.
+Then by associating each segment with a set of intervals, a graph on the intervals is constructed.
+Then, using a method of Olariu and Zomaya~\cite{OZ96} and a perturbation technique for handling intervals having common endpoint, a spanning forest in the graph is constructed.
+The ordering exists and hence the algorithm can carry on if the spanning forest is a spanning tree.
+Otherwise, the algorithm terminates execution and outputs a cut-pair as a negative certificate that the given graph is not 3-edge-connected.
+Mehlhom et al. also explained how to extend their algorithm to generate a cactus representation of the cut-pairs if $G$ is not 3-edge-connected.